alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 Allah orders men and women to lower their gaze.
 Allah (Exalted be He) says, "Tell the believing men to lower their gaze (from looking at forbidden things), and protect their private parts (from illegal sexual acts).
 That is purer for them.
 Verily, Allâh is All-Aware of what they do.
 And tell the believing women to lower their gaze (from looking at forbidden things)" [an-Nur: 30-31]

 These two Qur'anic verses signify that Allah orders the believing men and women to lower their gaze.
 The imperative mode expressed by the verb 'say' in the two verses entails the obligation that both men and women shall lower their gaze.
 Allah further explains that lowering the gaze is purer for them.
 Only an accidental glance is remitted.
-Al-Hakim narrated in his Al-Mustadrak on the authority of 'Ali (may Allah be pleased with him) that the Prophet (peace be upon him) said to him, "O `Aly, do not let a second look follow the first.
+Al-Hakim narrated in his Al-Mustadrak on the authority of 'Ali (may Allah be pleased with him) that the Prophet (peace be upon him) said to him, "O 'Ali, do not let a second look follow the first.
 The first look is allowed to you but not the second." [^3]

 Al-Hakim said, 'It is a Sahih (authentic) Hadith in conformity with the conditions of Muslim and both Al-Bukhari and Muslim did not record it.'
 In his commentary entitled "Al-Talkhis", Al-Dhahaby affirmed Al-Hakim's judgment.
 Many other Hadiths are narrated to the same effect.
 Allah commands us to lower the gaze, for looking at non-Mahram women is an act of Zina (adultery).
 According to the report of Abu Hurayrah (may Allah be pleased with him), the Prophet (peace be upon him) said, "The Zina (adultery) of the eye is the (lustful) look, the Zina of the ears is the listening (to voluptuous talk), the Zina of the tongue is (the licentious) speech, the Zina of the hand is the (lustful) grip, the Zina of the feet is the walking (to the place where one intends to commit Zina)" [^4] Recorded by both Al-Bukhari and Muslim but the mentioned wording is that of Muslim.